John F. Kennedy Preparatory High School: Prep school

-Seminary enrollment declined in the 1960s, and in 1968, it was closed and re-opened as a nonsectarian, coeducational college-preparatory school named after John F. Kennedy, the first Catholic U.S. president.
+Seminary enrollment declined in the 1960s, and in 1968, the seminary was closed and re-opened as a nonsectarian, coeducational college-preparatory school named after John F. Kennedy, the first Catholic U.S. president.
 A high school operated by the Parish of St. Gregory, which had opened in 1953, closed in 1969 and many of its students enrolled at JFK Prep.

 In 1973, Fr.
 Melvin Tracy, who taught environmental studies, won $26,000 in federal grants to develop an "ecologically self-sufficient" house, heated by solar energy and powered by a windmill.
 Students built the structure using materials recycled from an old barn and shed.

 George Hall, the boys' dormitory, was gutted in a fire on April 9, 1975.
 About 25 students were housed in the building, but most were at dinner in the cafeteria, and there were no deaths or injuries.

 The cost of operating a small private school proved more than the order could bear, and the school closed in 1982.
 After this, the property went through a succession of owners and schemes, suffering from neglect and vandalism.
-In 2008 it was purchased by Green Bay-based United Ministries, which has been converting the campus for use as a Christian youth center.
+In 2008, it was purchased by Green Bay-based United Ministries, which has been converting the campus for use as a Christian youth center.

 Academics

 JFK Prep supported the idea of education as a means to self-actualization, and took a student-directed pedagogical approach advocated by James Hanlon, president of Marian College.
-All students completed a core curriculum of traditional subjects, but also chose from a slate of unconventional courses covering current events, some generated from student ideas.
+All students completed a core curriculum of traditional subjects in small classes, but also chose from a slate of unconventional courses covering current events, some generated from student ideas.
 The atmosphere was highly informal; teachers and students on a first-name basis, and instead of traditional grades, the teacher and student met for an individual evaluation at the end of each term.

 Although all students were required to take theology and philosophy classes, the school and curriculum were nonsectarian, and welcomed people of all faiths.

 Demographics

-Enrollment in 1975 was about 160 students, about one third hailing from the Milwaukee metropolitan area, another 30 from the St. Nazianz area, and the remainder from other parts of eastern Wisconsin; the average classroom size was 7.4.
-About 30 of the students were African-American, the rest white.
+The small student body (never exceeding 180 students) was nonetheless very diverse, with white, African-American and Native American representation.
+JFK Prep drew students not only from the surrounding area and other parts of eastern Wisconsin but from Milwaukee as well.

 Athletics

+Athletics was not a major part of the student experience.
+Nonetheless, from 1971 to 1977, the school was home to Wisconsin Hall-of-Fame high school basketball coach Marty Crowe.
+Hired to teach English, serve as a dorm counselor, and coach basketball, Crowe also coached the nearby Manitowoc Chiefs semi-professional football team, and was once named coach of the year.
+Crowe once described as "the most non-jock school in the state.

 JFK Prep competed in the Wisconsin Independent Schools Athletic Association (dissolved in 2000).
 The team was originally called the "Royals" with the colors blue and white, but after they acquired uniforms from another school, they changed colors to black and gold and the team name to the "Moors."